cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    DROP TABLE IF EXISTS recent_books;  -- good to always start with this
+    -- good practice to always start with this
+    DROP TABLE IF EXISTS recent_books;

     CREATE TABLE recent_books AS
       SELECT